EGaraldi/corecon/docs/data_entry_template.rst

 *reference*:
   a string containing the full reference to the data paper.

+*url*:
+  a string with the url of the data paper.

 *description*:
   a string containig a short description of the data contained in the file, and how they were obtained.

+*extracted*:
+  a boolean variable which is True when the data were manually extracted (e.g. from plots), and is False when the data were provided by the authors (e.g. in a table, in a repository, etc.)

 *data_structure*:
   a string (either 'grid' of 'points') identifying the data layout in the file.
 See :ref:`InputDataLayout`